adonisjs/v5-docs/content/api/orm/relations/has-many.md

 ---

 ### boot
 Boot the relationship.
-Lucid models public APIs calls this method internally and you never have to manually boot the relationship.
+Lucid models public APIs call this method internally, and you never have to boot the relationship manually.

 ---